GeoNode/documentation/usage/managing_documents/document_editing.rst

 Editing the Document Info
 -----------------------------

-You can edit the information of your document by clicking on the :guilabel:`Edit` link, then :guilabel:`Edit Info`.
+You can edit the information of your document by clicking on the :guilabel:`Info` button.

 From the Info panel, it is possible to upload the **Thumbnail** of the document.